Sexual harassment: Post-complaint retaliation and backlash

 Retaliation and backlash against a victim are very common, particularly a complainant.
 Victims who speak out against sexual harassment are often labeled troublemakers who are on their own "power trips", or who are looking for attention.
 Similar to cases of rape or sexual assault, the victim often becomes the accused, with their appearance, private life, and character likely to fall under intrusive scrutiny and attack.
+Excuses for victim blaming include clothing and behavior.
 They risk hostility and isolation from colleagues, supervisors, teachers, fellow students, and even friends.
 They may become the targets of mobbing or relational aggression.

-Women are not necessarily sympathetic to female complainants who have been sexually harassed.
+Women are not necessarily sympathetic to other women complainants who have been sexually harassed.
 If the harasser was male, internalized sexism (or jealousy over the sexual attention towards the victim) may encourage some women to react with as much hostility towards the complainant as some male colleagues.
 Fear of being targeted for harassment or retaliation themselves may also cause some women to respond with hostility.
 For example, when Lois Jenson filed her lawsuit against Eveleth Taconite Co., the women shunned her both at work and in the community—many of these women later joined her suit.
 Women may even project hostility onto the victim in order to bond with their male coworkers and build trust.

 Retaliation has occurred when a sexual harassment victim suffers a negative action as a result of the harassment.
 For example, a complainant be given poor evaluations or low grades, have their projects sabotaged, be denied work or academic opportunities, have their work hours cut back, and other actions against them which undermine their productivity, or their ability to advance at work or school, being fired after reporting sexual harassment or leading to unemployment as they may be suspended, asked to resign, or be fired from their jobs altogether.
 Retaliation can even involve further sexual harassment, and also stalking and cyberstalking of the victim.
-Moreover, a school professor or employer accused of sexual harassment, or who is the colleague of a perpetrator, can use their power to see that a victim is never hired again(blacklisting), or never accepted to another school.
+Moreover, a school professor or employer accused of sexual harassment, or who is the colleague of a perpetrator, can use their power to see that a victim is never hired again (blacklisting), or never accepted to another school.